sirfz/tesserocr/README.rst

     $ apt-get install tesseract-ocr libtesseract-dev libleptonica-dev

 You may need to `manually compile tesseract`_ for a more recent version.
+Note that you may need to update your `LD_LIBRARY_PATH` environment variable to point to the right library versions in case you have multiple tesseract/leptonica installations.

 |Cython|_ is required for building and optionally |Pillow|_ to support ``PIL.Image`` objects.